 February is Dental Health month.
 It’s a great time to schedule a trip to the dentist or have a dentist come and talk to your class.
 Here’s a fun dental health craft for kids that they’ll love do to this month: Have them create a portrait of themselves brushing their teeth.
 Add puffy paint toothpaste to the toothbrush for the finishing touch!

 - shaving cream

-- Mix equal parts Elmer’s liquid glue and shaving cream to create puffy paint.
+- Mix equal parts liquid glue and shaving cream to make the puffy paint toothpaste.

-This craft is a part of my larger dental health unit for kindergarten and first grade.
+This craft is a part of my larger week-long dental health unit for kindergarten and first grade.
 The templates may be purchased separately from the unit here!

 Great craft for Dental Health Unit!